starwarsfan/shadow-control/README.md

 #### shutter_current_angle

 Connect this input with the actual, current angle of the shutter.
-The rest is the same as the previous configuration.
+Everything else is described in the previous configuration entry.

 #### lock_integration